 3. There are four fair use factors to consider to determine if fair use applies

 Fair use depends on the facts of your situation and how they fit within the four fair use factors set out in Section 107.
-The four fair use factors are the purpose and character of the use, the nature of the copyrighted work, the amount and substantiality of the portion used, and the effect of the use on the potential market for or value of the copyrighted work.
+The four fair use factors are: the purpose and character of the use; the nature of the copyrighted work; the amount and substantiality of the portion used; and, the effect of the use on the potential market for or value of the copyrighted work.
+Some people use one of the many available fair use checklists (see the Columbia University Libraries Fair Use Checklist and explanation on how to use it) to help them review and determine how the fair use factors apply to their situation.

 4. The ultimate determinant of fair use is a judge in a court of law